dcherian/tidy-xarray/README.md

 # tidy-xarray

-Authors: Emma Marshall.
-Deepak Cherian, Scott Henderson
+Authors: Emma Marshall, Deepak Cherian, Scott Henderson

-This is a project aiming to define a `tidy` framework for array datasets represented by Xarray data structures.
-Currently, we focus on geospatial use-cases and remote sensing datasets.
-We welcome community contributions, specifically from those working with model output datasets.
+This project aims to define a `tidy` framework for array datasets represented by Xarray data structures.
+Currently, we focus on geospatial use cases and remote sensing datasets.
+We welcome community contributions, and would be particularly excited to connect with users of model output datasets interested in tidy principles.

 Much of this work was the subject of a presentation at the 2023 SciPy Conference.
 The slides can be found in the [Proceedings of the 22nd Python in Science Conference](https://conference.scipy.org/proceedings/scipy2023/slides.html).